 A little over a year ago (6 years after getting married and moving out of my parents house) I sent a letter to my parents confronting them about the abuse in my childhood for the first time.
 Since then I have received some my first apologies ever from them, but most of the time they rung rather hallow.
 Both parents had progressed to the point where they could express regret for certain things, but that was where the apology halted.
 I heard a lot of excuses of why they had treated me the way they did, as if they were trying to justify their actions.
 And there was no effort to change anything.
 In many ways they treated my siblings who were still at home in the same ways as they always had, and there were no promises to go to counselling or even read a book an start to educate themselves on childrearing or abuse.
 I had to learn how to break those chains in my own life whether they would acknowledge them or not.

 This last autumn was the first time I slowly started to notice something different, my parents started reading books that their children asked them to read, and slowly, some things around my parent’s house started to change.
 This began to give me some hope that maybe they really were willing to learn and that life could end up being better for some of my younger siblings.
 A few weeks back I had a long phone call with my mom and she was chatting about one of the changes happening over there, I was surprised to hear about it, and said as much.
 She acted as if I shouldn’t be surprised and started to go down the usual route of excuses and insisting she did not remember the restrictions I remembered from my childhood, I explained a few of my memories and she was quiet for a moment, and then she said “Yeah, I do remember that.
 We were such terrible parents then.”
 I have already begun the journey of forgiveness, so I was surprised by the feeling of relief when my mom said those words.
 My mom didn’t even realize it, but she had just given me a gift, she had acknowledged the harm, and accepted responsibility for the first time.
-The apology she had been trying to give for the last year had just come full circle.
+The apology she had been trying to give for the last year had just moved another step.

 An apology doesn’t mean that everything is magically fixed.
 It doesn’t change the negative experiences of my childhood.
 An apology doesn’t mean that I can magically feel happy fuzzy feelings whenever I happen to think of my parents, and it doesn’t mean that my parents have changed every harmful behaviour they do.